<%@ Language=JavaScript %> SchraderhausK9.com - +1.253.843.1123 PST - German Shepherd Working Dogs

 Puppies should receive 1/2 cup raw meat (or canned) daily; Adults should receive 1 Cup raw meat (or canned) daily along with their quality dry kibble and supplements.

-You may feed one small meal every couple of days of raw turkey or chicken necks / backs, in place of the raw beef or canned food.
+You may feed one small meal every couple of days of raw turkey or chicken necks / in place of the raw beef or canned food.
 You may want to assist them initially by slightly chopping the bones up, which will help them better manage their new eating experience.
 It won't take long and they will know exactly what to do with the bones for themselves!

 ** See our "Informational Link on Diarrhea" in puppies.........